sivareddyit/qubership-envgene/docs/envgene-repository-variables.md

 ### `ENVGENE_AGE_PRIVATE_KEY`

 **Description**: Private key from EnvGene's AGE key pair.
-Used to encrypt credentials when [`crypt_backend`](/docs/envgene-configs.md#configyml) is set to `SOPS`
+Used to decrypt credentials when [`crypt_backend`](/docs/envgene-configs.md#configyml) is set to `SOPS`

-Used by EnvGene at runtime, when using pre-commit hooks, the same value must be specified in `.git/private-age-key.txt`.
+Used by EnvGene at runtime.
+When using pre-commit hooks, the same value must be specified in `.git/private-age-key.txt`.

 **Default Value**: None